nasa/cmr-opensearch/README.md

     $ bundle config build.therubyracer --with-v8-dir=$(brew --prefix v8@3.15)
     $ bundle install

+Local problems with mimemagic on MACOSX?
+    brew install shared-mime-info

 ### Set up the required environment
 The application requires the environment variables below to be set in order to run the web application: